IVSoftware/IVSoftware.Portable.SQLiteMarkdown/IVSoftware.Portable.SQLiteMarkdown/README/observable-query-filter-source.md

 ## Observable Query Filter Source

-This class is a drop-in replacement for ObservableCollection&lt;T&gt; and supports `INotifyCollectionChanged`, but it does not inherit from it.
-Instead, it wraps two collections - one of consisting of all items (unfiltered collection) and one consisting of a subset of the full recordset.
+This class is a functional drop-in replacement for ObservableCollection&lt;T&gt; and supports `INotifyCollectionChanged`, but it does not inherit from it.
+Instead, it wraps two collections - one consisting of all items (unfiltered collection) and one consisting of a subset of the full recordset.
 The routing between there two collections is managed by state variables.

 On one hand, this portable class is completely decoupled from any platform-specific UI controls or views.
 At the same time, it acknowledges the probable and almost-certain existence of 'some' UI and unapologetically supports the most likely configurations of a UI with these state variables.